munnep/TFE_demo_valid_certificate/README.md

 # Diagram
 The TFE server installation will connect to the internet to download and install necessary files.

-When the user wants to connect to TFE it will connect to the internet and route53 tp translate the DNS name to an ip address.
+When the user wants to connect to TFE it will connect to the internet and route53 to translate the DNS name to an ip address.
 Then it will connect to the TFE server which has a valid certificate for the DNS name and show a secure webpage.

 ![](diagram/tfe_self_signed_certificate.png)